Program Services Coordinator

 • Culturally competent, ability to work with diverse groups and individuals

-• Ability to work nights and weekends
+• Ability to work nights and weekends, as needed

 • Must pass a criminal background check